Mexico's coronavirus death toll rises to 230,428

-MEXICO CITY, June 15 (Reuters) - Mexico reported 4,250 new confirmed cases of COVID-19 in the country and 241 additional coronavirus deaths on Tuesday, bringing the overall death toll to 230,428 and the total number of cases to 2,459,601, according to health ministry data.
+MEXICO CITY (Reuters) - Mexico reported 4,250 new confirmed cases of COVID-19 in the country and 241 additional coronavirus deaths on Tuesday, bringing the overall death toll to 230,428 and the total number of cases to 2,459,601, according to health ministry data.

 Separate government data published in March suggested the real death toll may be at least 60% above the confirmed figure.